-This is a question that I’ve been hearing since I first started in marketing: should we hire an agency or hire a freelancer?
-It’s a great question.
-Both have strengths and both have weaknesses.
+Should we hire an agency or a freelancer?
+That’s a great question.
+Both have strengths and weaknesses.
 The key lies in answering questions about what your business needs.
-Those answers should help you understand which group works best in your specific situation.

-While our list of questions isn’t exhaustive, it should give you a running start at determining who can best help your business with your next marketing initiative.
+While the list of questions below isn’t exhaustive, it should give you a running start at determining who can best help your business with your next marketing initiative.

-You have to start this evaluation by being honest with how soon you really need your project done.
-We all generally want things done as soon as possible, but when do you really need it?
+You have to start this evaluation by being honest about how soon you really need your project done.
+It’s normal to want things completed as quickly as possible, but having an actual deadline is critical to finding the right project match.

-Agencies are typically process-oriented and have a system they use to get the job done.
-That process comes with an established time frame that’s hard to flex and still get solid results.
-Because they have a team, they’re better suited to handle an increase in workload as they can distribute it among more people.
+Agencies are typically process-oriented and have a system in place to get the job done.
+That process comes with an established timeframe that’s hard to flex and still get solid results.
+Because they have a team, however, they’re better suited to handle an increase in workload because they can distribute it among more people.
+In other words, your project won’t be placed on hold during busy seasons.

-If you truly need it fast, reach out to a few freelancers – and maybe even your agency – and just ask how soon they can get it done without sacrificing quality.
+If you truly need it fast, reach out to a few freelancers and a few agencies and ask how soon they can get it done without sacrificing quality.

 Do you need high-quality work?